Remote Access Windows 7

 If you want to connect to remote endpoints outside your network with little to no inconvenience, then consider investing in third-party software.
 This type of program, just like Windows RDC, can grant you the ability to connect to computing devices from remote locations.
 Typically, third-party software needs the help of the internet to establish a remote connection.
 Once installed on both the local and remote servers, using one is easy.

 If you're looking for an affordable yet effective third-party software, then consider getting ITarian Remote Access.
-This free remote access software allows users to connect to remote endpoints from anywhere at any time.
+This Remote access software allows users to connect to remote endpoints from anywhere at any time.
 Although relatively new, ITarian Remote Access is both easy and safe to use.
 Even non-tech savvy users can use this software with ease and convenience.
 Standout features of ITarian Remote Access ar: